mindstudio-ai/mindstudio-node/README.md

 }
 ```

-This regenerates types automatically after:
+This automatically maintains your type definitions when:

 - Installing on a new machine
 - Running `npm install`
 - Updating the mindstudio package

 Note: Requires `.mindstudio.json` in your repository.
+Run `npx mindstudio sync`
+first to create this file.

 ## Error Handling